Polynomial degeneration and the Poisson geometry of truncated polynomials: Examples

 \begin{lemma} The algebroid $E_{k}$ admits commuting actions of $G_{k}$ and $\mathbb{R}^*$ which lift their actions on $G_{k} \times \mathbb{R}$. \end{lemma} \begin{proof} Invariance under the right action follows by construction.
 Invariance under the left action follows because the vector field $V_{i} +t^{i+1} \partial_t$ pushes forward under the action of $r \in \mathbb{R}^*$ to $r^{-i}( V_{i} +t^{i+1} \partial_t)$. \end{proof}

 Note that the flat line bundle underlying $E_{k}$ is the trivial bundle $L = G_{k} \times \mathbb{R}$ equipped with the connection $\nabla = d - x_{0}$.
-This flat bundle, along with its tensor powers, admits a $G_{k}$-equivariant structure. \begin{lemma} The extension class of $E_{k}$ is represented by
+This flat bundle and its tensor powers admit a $G_{k}$-equivariant structure.
+The extension class of $E_{k}$ is represented by the following twisted differential form